leejoonli/code-every-day/log.md

 ## Thoughts

 Had a lot of trouble today working with strings in C.  My conditional wasn't working no matter what I tried and then I remembered that each string (char array) has a null terminating character which was throwing off my logic.
 Need more practice.

+# Day 200 (10/6/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Had to revise my entire cypher solution.
+Instead of trying to use two fgets, I used one and had a hard coded cypher (adjusting the alphabet by one) which then printed out the plain text and then the cypher text.
+Could possibly use fgets but instead of trying to use two, use one and then combine the cypher and the plain text into one variable.